RhizomeDB/spec/README.md

 ## 1.3 Environments

-PomoDB is designed to be:
+PomoDB is designed to:

 - Run anywhere
-- Transport agnostic
+- Be transport agnostic
 - Operate when disconnected from the network

 Of particular interest are operating in browsers, mobile applications, and IoT devices.